 2023

-The paper co-authored by Duc T. Nguyen and Kris Gaj, titled "Fast Falcon Signature Generation and Verification Using ARMv8 NEON Instructions" has been accepted for presentation at the 14th International Conference on Cryptology, AfricaCrypt 2023, to be held in Sousse, Tunisia, on July 19-21, 2023.
-(05/06/2023)
+Dr. Gaj gave a talk titled "Fast Falcon Signature Generation and Verification Using ARMv8 NEON Instructions" at the 14th International Conference on Cryptology, AfricaCrypt 2023, held in Sousse, Tunisia, on July 19-21, 2023.
+This talk is based on the paper co-authored with Duc T. Nguyen.
+(07/26/2023)

-Dr. Gaj is scheduled to give a talk titled "High-Speed Hardware Implementations of Post-Quantum Cryptography Digital Signature Schemes" at the 19th CryptArchi Workshop on Cryptographic Architectures Embedded in Logic Devices, to be held on June 11-14, 2023, in Castro Urdiales, Cantabria, Spain.
+Dr. Gaj gave a talk titled "High-Speed Hardware Implementations of Post-Quantum Cryptography Digital Signature Schemes" at the 19th CryptArchi Workshop on Cryptographic Architectures Embedded in Logic Devices, held on June 11-14, 2023, in Castro Urdiales, Cantabria, Spain.
 This talk will be based on the joint work with Luke Beckwith, Robert Wallace, Duc T. Nguyen, and Kamyar Mohajerani.
-(05/06/2023)
+(06/15/2023)

-Dr. Gaj scheduled to speak at an FCCM 2023 Workshop
+Dr. Gaj spoke at an FCCM 2023 Workshop

-Dr. Gaj is scheduled to give a talk titled "Toward Protecting Hardware Implementations of Lattice-Based Cryptosystems Against Side-Channel Attacks" at the FCCM 2023 Workshop on Developing a Community-Driven Cloud-Based Infrastructure for Post-Quantum Cryptography Side-Channel Attack Analysis, to be held on May 8, 2023, in Marina Del Rey, CA. (05/06/2023)
+Dr. Gaj gave a talk titled "Toward Protecting Hardware Implementations of Lattice-Based Cryptosystems Against Side-Channel Attacks" at the FCCM 2023 Workshop on Developing a Community-Driven Cloud-Based Infrastructure for Post-Quantum Cryptography Side-Channel Attack Analysis, held on May 8, 2023, in Marina Del Rey, CA. (05/06/2023)

 Duc T. Nguyen defended his Ph.D.
 Thesis